elonen/spritesheet-cleanup/README.md

 # Pixel Art Restoration Tool

-Restores scaled-up, possibly distorted pixel art with noise and JPEG artifacts back to its original resolution.
-The tool detects the original pixel grid pattern, segments individual sprites, and rebuilds the image with the correct pixel art style.
+Restores a scaled-up, possibly distorted pixel art with noise and JPEG artifacts back to its original resolution.
+Works well for cleaning up sloppy edits in a highres image editor and AI generations.

+The tool detects the original pixel grid pattern, segments individual sprites, and rebuilds the image with the intended "native" pixel resolution.

+If the results are not as expected, you can use `--debug` to output visualizations of intermediate processing step to help troubleshoot.

 ## Features